ges0909/WSL2/docs/xserver.md

-## Optional: X-Server and IntelliJ IDEA
+## Optional: X-Server and IntelliJ

 ## X-Server